cchudzicki-ocw-testing/14.381-fall-2006/content/pages/syllabus.md

 For any use or distribution of these materials, please cite as follows:

 Victor Chernozhukov, course materials for 14.381 Statistical Method in Economics, Fall 2006.
-MIT OpenCourseWare (http://ocw.mit.edu/), Massachusetts Institute of Technology.
+MIT OpenCourseWare, Massachusetts Institute of Technology.
 Downloaded on \[DD Month YYYY\].

 ## Course Outline